Plants with spiky leaves have long been seen to be an ideal natural razor wire for ensuring security by protecting estates from raiding invaders

 The yellow tower cactus, scientifically known as the Parodia leninghausii, comes from a family of succulents with yellow blooms on top of it.

-Like most succulents, this plant prefers more exposure to sunlight but more watering as compared to other cacti or succulents.
+Like most succulents, this plant prefers more sunlight exposure but more watering than other cacti or succulents.

 These are slow-growing plants that can be planted in pots if you wish for them to stay small.

-Yellow Tower Cactus produces fruit and can reach up to a height of 3 feet.
+Yellow Tower Cactus produces fruit and can reach a height of 3 feet (91 cm).

 7. Aralia Spinosa